Kotlin/api-guidelines/docs/topics/api-guidelines-informative-documentation.md

 ## Thoroughly document your API

-Every supported API entry point should be documented using [KDoc](https://kotlinlang.org/docs/kotlin-doc.html).
+Every supported API entry point should be documented using [KDoc](kotlin-doc.md).

-Kotlin’s documentation engine, [Dokka](https://kotlinlang.org/docs/dokka-introduction.html), includes only public declarations in its outputs by default.
-As discussed in the [Simplicity](api-guidelines-minimizing-mental-complexity.md#simplicity) section, you should minimize your public API and remove public entry points that you don’t want users to access.
+Kotlin's documentation engine, [Dokka](dokka-introduction.md), includes only public declarations in its outputs by default.
+As discussed in the [Simplicity](api-guidelines-minimizing-mental-complexity.md#simplicity) section, you should minimize your public API and remove public entry points that you don't want users to access.
-If there are APIs you cannot hide from users by controlling their visibility, omit them from the documentation using the [suppress directive](https://kotlinlang.org/docs/kotlin-doc.html#suppress).
+If there are APIs you cannot hide from users by controlling their visibility, omit them from the documentation using the [suppress directive](kotlin-doc.md#suppress).

 Begin the description of entry points with a clear, high-level description of what the function does.
 Avoid simply restating the signature in natural language.

-For example, don’t say “takes a `String` and returns a `Connection`” but instead perhaps “Attempts to connect to the database specified by the input string, returning a `Connection` if successful, and throwing a `ConnectionTimeoutException` otherwise”.
+For example, don't say “takes a `String` and returns a `Connection`” but instead perhaps “Attempts to connect to the database specified by the input string, returning a `Connection` if successful, and throwing a `ConnectionTimeoutException` otherwise”.

-Specify each input’s expected values and behavior with different inputs.
+Specify each input's expected values and behavior with different inputs.
 Explain the range of valid values and what happens when invalid values are provided.
 For example, if a string input is supposed to be a URL, describe what happens when the string is empty, invalid, uses an unsupported protocol, or refers to a location that does not exist.